p2panda/handbook/website/docs/specification/networking/discovery.md

 - Node operators can choose to have their node broadcast connection parameters that allow other nodes to connect to it
 - Nodes can be configured to broadcast connection parameters via DHT
 - Nodes can be configured to broadcast connection parameters via mDNS

-## Manual discovery

-- _Node operators can specify IP addresses and ports to replicate with_

-## mDNS discovery

-- _Nodes broadcast via mDNS that they are ready to replicate_
-- _enabled by default_

 [clients_nodes]: /specification/networking/clients-nodes